metaborg/documentation/source/langdev/manual/index.rst

 Language Development Manual
 ===========================

-.. todo:: This part of the documentation has not been written yet.
+This is the reference manual for language development with Spoofax.

 .. toctree::
    :maxdepth: 2

-   env/eclipse
    env/intellij/index
-   project
    config